dvsander/mdb-search/README.md

 ### Option1: Load from a backup

-From the project directory, run the `mongorestore` to restore the `sample_mflix and `embedded_movies collection.
+Clone the [mdb-search-data repo](https://github.com/dvsander/mdb-search-data), unrar the dump and from the project directory, run the `mongorestore` to restore the `sample_mflix and `embedded_movies collection.
 You will need the [MongoDB command line database tools](https://www.mongodb.com/try/download/database-tools) for this.

     mongorestore --uri="mongodb+srv://..."